livingdocsIO/documentation/content/reference/document/metadata/metadata-plugin-list.md

 {{< added-in release-2022-07 block>}}

 A `li-external-id` metadata field can be used to save an external id of another system.
 For example if you want to have an article reference to your original system.
-At the moment `li-external-id` has no UI and can only be set via the public API import.
+At the moment `li-external-id` by default renders a text area in the UI.
+If you want to hide it add the config object with `hideFromForm: true`

 **Storage Format**: `<String>`\
 **Default UI**: no UI\